 By: Mark Wolters, Co-President & Co-Founder, SalesEvolve

-Prospecting is one of the key stages of the sales process where companies are often hesitant to make an investment.
+One of the key stages of the sales process where companies are often hesitant to make an investment.

 I’ll get right to the punchline.
 A prospects journey to understanding that they need something new in their life starts a LONG time prior to their first conversation with your team to see if you can help.

-I highlight this because there is a frequent and genuine misunderstanding of where a sales process starts, and as result, some unhealthy reactions to investing either the time or money it takes to build a healthy pipeline of prospective customers.
+I highlight this because there is a frequent and genuine misunderstanding of where a sales process starts, and as result, some unhealthy reactions to investing either the time or money it takes to build a healthy sales pipeline of prospective customers.

 Common symptoms of those who believe sales start at the first conversation